Corporate Governance | 富邦金控

 Proactive Promoting Shareholder Activism and Enhancing Board Functions.

-Fubon Financial Holdings was the rst in the industry in 2011 to have shareholders vote on proposals to be adopted and proposals to be discussed one at a time at the Company´s annual shareholders meeting.
+Fubon Financial Holdings was the rst in the industry in 2011 to have shareholders voted and announced elections results at a time, after discussed acknowledged and discussion matters case by case basis at the Company´s annual shareholders meeting.
 An electronic voting sysmtem for shareholders wan instituted a year later to give them more options for partcipation, a tangible expression of the spirit of shareholder activisim.
 Beginning in 2014, Fubon instituted a board director election system requiring all candidates to be nominated and voted on.
 In 2015, Fubon revised the "Procedures for the Election of Directors" to clearly stipulate a policy promoting more diversity in the board´s composition and greater professional and gender balance.
 In 2019, Fubon also revised the procedures to add on Directors professional knowledge and skills and capabilities, including the management of subsidiaries and risk management knowledge to enhance directors functions.

 Currently, 6 of the boards 15 directors were independent directors (40%).
 To maintain the boards independence, 9 external directors (including independent directors) continue to account for more than half of the seats on the board.
 Also, no independent directors have effective terms of longer than nine years, ensuring that their independence will not be compromised by serving in the same role for too long and that they will fulfill their duties objectively.

-The Company has gone to great lengths to implement a diversity policy for the composition of the Board of Directors which ensures that professional ability and gender are given balanced consideration.
-Fubons Board of Directors currently has 2 women, or 13% of the total.
+The Company has gone to great lengths to implement a diversity policy for the composition of the Board of Directors.
 The current board members, for example, offer a complete set of knowledge, skills, and qualities needed to perform their duties, including extensive expertise in banking, finance, commerce, law, investment and merger, financial technology, risk management, operational management and e-commerce/marketing.
 It is hoped that this will facilitate the inclusion of different backgrounds and pool together different views for more optimized decision-making.

 ESG Sustainable Development